ramyamut/E3-Pose/README.md

 2. Install python 3.10.
 3. Install all the [required libraries](requirements.txt).
 4. If you want to use our trained model weights for fetal brain MRI, download the model weights [here](https://drive.google.com/drive/folders/1r6FVzXG9VLH-0MtMnD2hwjzdDqss1DSE?usp=sharing).
+5. If you want to train your own network on a [publicly available fetal MRI dataset](https://pubmed.ncbi.nlm.nih.gov/40800813/)<sup>10</sup>, download our manually annotated segmentations and poses [here](https://drive.google.com/file/d/1yO2o2sNNNEfcB_-ZDcVvHyCGxqk6SYyE/view?usp=sharing).

-You're now ready to use E3-Pose!
+You're now ready to use E(3)-Pose!

 <br />

 ---
 ### Usage

 This repository contains all the code necessary to train and test your own networks.
-We provide separate scripts for training the segmentation U-Net and E3-CNNs, and a single script to deploy both for full rigid pose estimation.
+We provide separate scripts for training the segmentation U-Net and E(3)-CNNs, and a single script to deploy both for full rigid pose estimation.

 #### Training a Segmentation U-Net for Translation Estimation